MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsMeetingBroadcastConfiguration.md

 ```

 ### -SdnRuntimeConfiguration
-sdnRuntimeConfiguration is a group of parameters obtained from the SDN provider to configure the connection to 3P eCDN provider.
+Specifies connection parameters used to connect with a 3rd party eCDN provider.
+These parameters should be obtained from the SDN provider to be used.

 ```yaml
 Type: String